skhdl/nlpcraft/src/main/scala/org/nlpcraft/examples/lightswitch/README.md

 <a target=_ href="https://search.maven.org/search?q=org.nlpcraft"><img src="https://maven-badges.herokuapp.com/maven-central/org.nlpcraft/nlpcraft/badge.svg" alt="Maven"></a>

 ### Light Switch Example
 This example provides very simple implementation for NLI-powered light switch.
-You can something like `turn the lights off in the entire house` or `switch on the illumination in the master bedroom closet`.
+You can say something like `turn the lights off in the entire house` or `switch on the illumination in the master bedroom closet`.
 You can easily modify intent callbacks to perform the actual light switching using HomeKit or Arduino-based controllers.